 Marie's view on the art of subtitling: As part of the film-making process, subtitle translation is like script analysis, screenwriting and post-production editing all at once.
-And the litmus test of great subtitling is whether the viewer is able to suspend their disbelief that there are any subtitles present at all.
+And it is no less of a collaborative art than the rest of the film-making process, because a subtitle artist must always work with the QA team.
+The litmus test of great subtitling is whether the viewer is able to suspend their disbelief that there are any subtitles present at all.
 Marie would not have it any other way.
 While she was an undergraduate at Columbia College film school, she spent more time renting foreign subtitled DVDs from the video store than she did working on film crews.

 Ms. Winnick loves to translate media subtitles from Italian and Spanish because it's like putting together an eleven-dimensional puzzle.
 First, there are the shot changes, audio timing, strategic positioning of the words on the screen, reading speed, line treatment, semantic accuracy of the translation, grammar and punctuation (which is not exactly the same as for conventional text), and appropriate writing style and register to reflect each character's personality on screen.